DenDen047/SpatialNetworks/README.md

                         Default: Random
   --train               Whether to use training or validation dataset for plot generation.
 If specified, use training.
 Default: validation dataset.
   --root ROOT           Where downloaded datasets will be saved.
 By default inside your temporary folder.

+## Plot

+usage: main.py plot [-h] [--data DATA] [--model MODEL] --save SAVE

+optional arguments:
+  -h, --help     show this help message and exit --data DATA    Folder where recorded activations from record step are stored.
+If specified, will plot per-task activations strength within every layer.
+  --model MODEL  Path to model whose spatial parameters will be plotted.
+  --save SAVE    Path where generated plots will be saved.